 Carbon dioxide enters the atmosphere through a number of ways; it is released by the exhaling of organisms and it is given off through the combustion of matter.
 Plants also take in Carbon Dioxide through the process of photosynthesis.
 The gas is not toxic, unless concentrations become elevated.

 There are many uses of CO2, such as extinguishing fires, freezing food, producing carbonate beverages and many more within the agricultural and medical industries.

 Carbon Dioxide can be harmful to the environment.
 This is because it is a greenhouse gas which traps heat energy within the earth’s troposphere.
 This raises the surface temperature of the earth and has led to global warming.
 Furthermore, excessive carbon dioxide emissions can cause ocean acidification.

-The presence of Carbon dioxide can be detected and measured using a carbon dioxide sensor.
-Some common applications for a CO2 detector are in monitoring indoor air quality, landfill, process control and controlled environment horticulture.
+Carbon Dioxide is measured using gas sensors that are specifically designed to measure carbon dioxide concentrations in the atmosphere.
+Some common applications for a CO2 detector are monitoring indoor air quality, landfill, process control and controlled environment horticulture.

 As well as being failsafe and easy to use for continual monitoring, NDIR sensors offer highly sensitive detection for gases such as CO2.
 This is because gases such as methane and carbon dioxide absorb infrared light very strongly and have characteristic fingerprint signals for unambiguous identification so even trace amounts of gases can be detected.